 Like any other addiction, technology addiction also has many side effects.

-- Inconsistent Sleep Quality – Damon explained well in the book, how excessive use of technology deteriorates our quality of sleep, which affects our performance.
+- Inconsistent Sleep Quality – Damon explained well in the book how excessive use of technology deteriorates our sleep quality, affecting our performance.

-- Frequent Procrastination – Excessive technology is sure is way of procrastinate the work that matters, since there is too much content available online that seek our attention, times just flies by.
+- Frequent Procrastination – Excessive technology is sure a way of procrastinating the work that matters; since there is too much content available online that seeks our attention, time flies by.

-- Impaired Sense of Time – We all have been victim of this one.
-We go online to search something and boom, half an hour later, we catch ourselves reading/watching something irrelevant to our subject.
+- Impaired Sense of Time – We all have been victims of this one.
+We go online to search for something, and boom, half an hour later, we catch ourselves reading/watching something irrelevant to our subject.

 What is Digital Detox?

-- Digital detox is kind of sabbatical from all the electronic devices for extended period.
-There are many ways available now like counseling from therapist, signing up for rehab for fifteen days, where access to technology is completely restricted and self-treatment, where you decide the course of action and act on it.
+- Digital detox is a sabbatical from all electronic devices for an extended period.
+There are many ways available now, like counseling from a therapist, signing up for rehab for fifteen days, where access to technology is wholly restricted, and self-treatment, where you decide the course of action and act on it.

-- Digital detox is perfect guide for the self-treatment, and helps readers in preparation, anticipating challenges and implementation.
-It also suggests ways to stay within limits post detox.
+- Digital detox is the perfect guide for self-treatment and helps readers prepare, anticipate challenges, and implement.
+It also suggests ways to stay within limits post-detox.

 How to Prepare for Digital Detox –

 Here are a few suggestions one may consider for preparation –

 2. Remove All Social Media Apps From Your Phones – This will remove the temptation to check phones.
 According to one research, we check our phones more than 110 times over and above answering calls.

-3. Create of List of Activities You’ll Engage During Digital Detox – As we let go of our phone, we will find ample time in our hands, and unless we find ways to engage ourselves offline, we have higher chances of breaking the detox.
+3. Create a List of Activities You’ll Engage During Digital Detox – As we let go of our phone, we will find ample time in our hands, and unless we find ways to engage ourselves offline, we have higher chances of breaking the detox.

 4. Keep People in Your Personal and Professional Life Informed – Our response time has set certain expectations, and it is important to inform everyone about detox so that they can expect and accept the delay in response.